Backstage: Casting you can trust

 Casting News

-Texas Now Casting: Leading Roles in Nonunion Play ‘Dutchman’ and More
+Now Casting: Background Roles in Feature Film ‘Galveston’ and More

-Texas talent looking to scratch that theater itch, this is for you!
-"Dutchman," a nonunion play, is casting its two leads!
+Get cast as background in “Galveston,” a feature film starring Elle Fanning and Ben Foster, in today's roundup!